Y0ungSandwich/Mech-Magic-1.12.2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Crash Report or Log**
-99% of reports without Crash Reports or Logs on pastebin will be closed immediately.
+99% of reports without Crash Reports or Logs via pastebin will be closed immediately.

 **Expected behavior**
 A clear and concise description of what you expected to happen.